Last Updated on September 8, 2024 by Vik

 Delve Thunderdome (2011)

 EVE had witnessed the bloodiest war in recent times.
 The monopoly on technetium was finally broken.
 The surviving powers consolidated their territories and divided the spoils of war.
 Fragments of the NC split off into different corners of the map as a reconstruction period began.
-Goonswarm Federation, having watched its long-time ally destroyed from the sidelines, chose this period to enter the theatre as it found its space threatened.
+Goonswarm Federation, having watched its long-time ally destroyed from the sidelines, chose this period to enter the theater as it found its space threatened.

 Not far from the ongoing conflict, a phenomenon known as the Thunderdome took place in Delve.
 It was known that the era of supercapital dominance may be coming to an end.
 In the ashes of the Northern Coalition, a new empire was born, much stronger than its predecessor.
 But for many pilots who lost their homes, the war was not yet over.